Testosterone (medication): Benign prostatic hyperplasia

 Testosterone therapy for patients with late-onset hypogonadism, in addition to increasing risk of cardiovascular disease and prostate cancer, may exacerbate the risk factors associated with benign prostatic hyperplasia, a condition that involves the noncancerous enlargement of the prostate gland, which can lead to urinary symptoms.

 Prostate cancer

 Testosterone in the presence of a slow-growing prostate cancer is assumed to increase its growth rate.
 However, the association between testosterone supplementation and the development of prostate cancer is unproven.
 Nevertheless, physicians are cautioned about the cancer risk associated with testosterone supplementation.

 Testosterone may accelerate pre-existing prostate cancer growth in individuals who have undergone androgen deprivation.
 It is recommended that physicians screen for prostate cancer with a digital rectal exam and prostate-specific antigen (PSA) level before starting therapy, and monitor PSA and hematocrit levels closely during therapy.

 Ethnic groups have different rates of prostate cancer.
 Differences in sex hormones, including testosterone, have been suggested as an explanation for these differences.
-This apparent paradox can be resolved by noting that prostate cancer is very common.
+This apparent paradox can be resolved by noting that prostate cancer is common.
 In autopsies, 80% of 80-year-old men have prostate cancer.